LUCY THE PILEA PEPEROMIOIDES

 Lucy can tolerate temperatures between 15-30°C. As long as the indoor temperature doesn't dip lower than 15°C Lucy will be happy.

-Fertilise her once every two months in the months from March-September with a diluted houseplant fertiliser.
+Fertilise her with our fortifying fertiliser once every two months in the months from March-September with a diluted houseplant fertiliser.
 Do not fertilise in the winter months.

 TROUBLESHOOTING YOUR CHINESE MONEY PLANT